blogtheristo/blogtheristo/README.md

 # Interesting to me

-## Hydrogen economy reducing co2 emissions
+## Building dws platform for the intelligent industries of the Hydrogen economy age.

 ### Solving the Climate challenge